-A Personalised Electronic Tourist Guide (PET), which is a mobile hand-held device, can perform at least the same task that is now fulfilled by the LTO staff: it should create personalised routes that maximise the tourists' satisfaction, taking into account several restrictions, such as opening hours, duration of the visits, entrance fees and travel distances.
+A personalised electronic tourist guide (PET), which is a mobile hand-held device, can perform at least the same task that is now fulfilled by the LTO staff: it should create personalised routes that maximise the tourists' satisfaction, taking into account several restrictions, such as opening hours, duration of the visits, entrance fees and travel distances.
 Since tourists do not expect to wait minutes to receive a new route, a PET should provide an integrated solution for POI selection and route planning that adapts to new circumstances in real-time.
-Furthermore, transportation information should be integrated, since that is identified as one of the most appreciated functionalities of a PET (Beer et al., 2007; Schmidt-Belz et al., 2003; Stroobants, 2006).
+Furthermore, transportation information should be integrated, since that is identified as one of the most appreciated functionalities of a PET [2-4].

-The requirements of the optimisation problem a PET has to solve, can be modelled by the Tourist Trip Design Problem (TTDP) (Souffriau et al., 2008; Garcia et al., 2009; Vansteenwegen et al., 2009b).
-The Orienteering Problem (OP), is the simplest version of the TTDP.
-In the OP (Tsiligirides, 1984), several POIs with an associated score can be visited in order to obtain a total trip score.
+The requirements of the optimisation problem a PET has to solve can be modelled by the tourist trip design problem (TTDP) [5-7].
+The orienteering problem (OP) is the simplest version of the TTDP.
+In the OP [8], several POIs with an associated score can be visited in order to obtain a total trip score.
 A tourist can visit each POI only once.
 The objective is to select (and order) the set of POIs that maximise the total trip score without violating a given time restriction.
-The Team Orienteering Problem with Time Windows (TOPTW) has been successfully used to model the optimisation problem of a PET, without the integration of public transportation (Vansteenwegen et al., 2011b, 2009a).
+The team orienteering problem with time windows (TOPTW) has been successfully used to model the optimisation problem of a PET, without the integration of public transportation [9,10].

-In this paper, we present a new extension of the OP that allows integrating the use of public transportation by the PET: the Time-Dependent Team Orienteering Problem with Time Windows (TD-TOPTW).
-A typical TD- TOPTW will contain a number of POIs with a fixed location, opening hours (time windows) and a given score.
+In this paper, we present a new extension of the OP that allows integrating the use of public transportation by the PET: the timedependent team orienteering problem with time windows (TD-TOPTW).
+A typical TD-TOPTW will contain a number of POIs with a fixed location, opening hours (time windows) and a given score.
 Movements between POIs can be done on foot or by using public transportation.
 The public transportation network consists of a number of fixed stops and different lines between these stops, each with a given frequency.

 In the OP and TOPTW, the travel time between the POIs is fixed.
 In the TD-TOPTW, the travel time between POIs will vary, because a tourist can choose between walking and using public transportation.
-Furthermore, the waiting time for a public service depends on the moment the tourist arrives at the boarding point.
-Thus, the travel time between two POIs depends on the leave time of the first POI and the transportation mode.
-This changing travel time significantly increases the difficulty of the problem, especially since computations have to be done in real-time.
+Furthermore, the waiting time for a public service depends on the moment the